 (5) Notwithstanding anything in this section, a legal aid committee or officer of the Commission or the Commission, as the case requires, may refuse to reconsider a decision if the relevant request was not received by the Director within 28 days from the day on which the decision was communicated to the person by whom that request was made under subsection (1), and shall, if it or he so refuses, communicate that refusal to that person in the manner prescribed by section 47(2).

-[Section 48 inserted by No. 126 of 1982 s.
+[Section 48 inserted: No. 126 of 1982 s.
 15.]

 49. Review of decisions